BackToFrancesco/thesis_appendix/test_2.md

 Review my unread emails, identify any that require immediate response, reply to those emails, and create a Jira task for each reply to track follow-ups.
 Emails that requires immediate response are:
 - Emails from clients or supervisors asking for urgent action (e.g., scheduling a meeting, submitting reports).
-- Emails about IT maintenance, security concerns, or system failures requiring immediate attention.
 - Emails mentioning same-day or near-immediate deadlines that impact work progress.